Throughput Analysis of Massive MIMO Uplink with Low-Resolution ADCs: Achievable Rate Analysis

-Evaluating the conditional probabilities in~\eqref{eq:mutinfo_MassiveMIMO} is tedious as it involves the simulation of a large number of noise and interference trials for each realization of the channel $\matH$.
-We next provide an accurate high-SNR approximation of~\eqref{eq:achRate_MassiveMIMO} that is easier to compute in practice.
-Our high-SNR approximation relies on the following assumptions: \begin{itemize} \item a single pilot per user suffices to accurately estimate the sign of the real and imaginary part of each entry of the channel matrix; \item the real part $\hat{x}_k^R = \Re\{\hat{x}_k\}$ and the imaginary part $\hat{x}_k^I = \Im\{\hat{x}_k\}$ of the soft estimate $\hat{x}_k$ of the transmitted symbol $x_k$ are conditionally jointly Gaussian given $x_k$ and $\hat{\matH}$, with conditional mean $\vecmu(x_k, \hat{\matH})$ and conditional covariance $\matSigma(x_k, \hat{\matH})$. \end{itemize} These assumptions result in
+The evaluation of~\eqref{eq:mutinfo_MassiveMIMO} using the method just described is extremely time consuming. {We next provide an accurate approximation of~\eqref{eq:mutinfo_MassiveMIMO} for finite-cardinality constellations that is easier to evaluate, although still not in closed form} {(note that even for the infinite-resolution case, no closed-form expression for the rate achievable with finite-cardinality constellations is available)}.
+The approximation relies on the following assumption: the real part $\hat{x}_k^R = \Re\{\hat{x}_k\}$ and the imaginary part $\hat{x}_k^I = \Im\{\hat{x}_k\}$ of the soft estimate $\hat{x}_k$ of the transmitted symbol $x_k$ are conditionally jointly Gaussian given $x_k$ and $\hat{\matH}$, with conditional mean $\vecmu(x_k, \hat{\matH})$ and conditional covariance $\matSigma(x_k, \hat{\matH})$.
+We use this assumption to approximate~\eqref{eq:achRate_MassiveMIMO} as follows (see Appendix~\ref{app:derivation}):

-Here, $h(\cdot)$ denotes the differential entropy of a random vector \cite{cover06a}.
-In \fref{app:derivation}, we provide closed-form expressions for the mean $\vecmu(x_k, \hat{\matH})$ and the variance $\matSigma(x_k, \hat{\matH})$ for the MRC case (see \eqref{eq:vecmuMRC}--\eqref{eq:Sigma21mrc}).
-For the ZF case, the mean is provided in \eqref{eq:vecmuZF} whereas we resort to Monte-Carlo simulations to compute its covariance matrix.
-As we will illustrate in \fref{sec:one_bit_num}, the approximation~\eqref{eq:highSNRapprox} turns out to be accurate over a large range of SNR values.
+Here, {$h(\cdot\given \cdot)$ denotes the conditional differential entropy}~\cite{cover06a}.
+Note that under the above Gaussian approximation, the conditional probability of $[\hat{x}_k^R, \, \hat{x}_k^I]^T$ given $\hat{\matH}$ is a Gaussian mixture, for which the differential entropy is not known in closed form but can be computed efficiently. {The accuracy of the approximation in~\eqref{eq:highSNRapprox} depends crucially on the choice of $\vecmu(x_k, \hat{\matH})$ and $\matSigma(x_k, \hat{\matH})$.} {In \fref{app:derivation}, we provide suitable choices for $\vecmu(x_k, \hat{\matH})$ and $\matSigma(x_k, \hat{\matH})$ for the MRC case (see \eqref{eq:vecmuMRC}--\eqref{eq:Sigma21mrc}).
+For the ZF case, $\vecmu(x_k, \hat{\matH})$ is provided in \eqref{eq:vecmuMRC} whereas, to improve the accuracy of the approximation, we resort to the numerical method described in~\fref{app:derivation} to compute $\matSigma(x_k, \hat{\matH})$.
+As we shall illustrate in \fref{sec:one_bit_num}, the resulting approximation~\eqref{eq:highSNRapprox} turns out to be accurate for all system parameters considered in this paper.}